nodejs/node/GOVERNANCE.md

 That should happen continuously on GitHub and be handled by the larger group of Collaborators.

-Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub issue.
+Any community member or contributor can ask that something is added to the next meeting's agenda by logging a GitHub issue.
 Any Collaborator, CTC member or the moderator can add the item to the agenda by adding the ***ctc-agenda*** tag to the issue.